mikeysan/resync-fork/README.md

 This project seeks to be an easy way to update an outdated forked project.

 ### Requirements:
+- You will need to edit the code to change some hardcoded variables.
+For example:
+    - TODO: Set variables to GitHub username
+    - TODO: Set default directory path

-- It takes two arguments:
+- Running the scripts takes two arguments:
     - 1. The remote user account,
     - 2. and the repository.
 - USAGE: `python refresh.py [remote_user] [repository]`

+##### Note to Self/Contributor
-TODO: I might change the arguments to user inputs that are requested when the script is run (hmm...).
+- TODO: I might change the arguments to user inputs that are requested when the script is run (hmm...).

-TODO: Make the input an option for if no argument is provided or if missing.
+- TODO: Make the input an option for if no argument is provided or if missing.

 ### Known issues: